polyphony-chat/docs/docs/Protocol Specifications/core.md

 The "Hello" event is sent by the server to the client upon establishing a connection.
 The `d` payload for a "Hello" event is an object containing a `heartbeat_interval` field, which specifies the interval in milliseconds at which the client should send heartbeat events to the server.
-The payload might also contain a `resigning_active` key with a `boolean` value, indicating whether there is an unfinished message re-signing process which can be resumed.
+The payload might also contain an `active_migration` object, indicating that there is an unfinished migration which can be resumed.
+This object should only be sent by a server if both the "old" and the "new" have confirmed the setup of the migration.

 !!! danger

     User-operated clients **must not** automatically continue
-    re-signing messages when receiving this property with a `true` value.
-Instead, the user should be prompted whether they intend to continue re-signing messages.
-The reason for this is that servers could theoretically send this property even though the user has not previously enabled re-signing in a malicious identity takeover attempt.
+    re-signing messages when receiving this object.
+Manual confirmation and verification **is necessary**, since this "notice" does not contain any cryptographic properties.
+If this is not done, servers could theoretically send this property even though the user has not previously enabled re-signing in a malicious identity takeover attempt, or get the user to sign key trials in order to impersonate them.

 !!! example "Example hello event payload"